 Instead of killing yourself writing for a different blog every day of the week and hoping your posts will be accepted, find a relevant blog in your niche and set up a permanent guest blogging arrangement between the two.
 This way, you have the opportunity to really get to know the needs of that other audience and develop a relationship that will result in some genuine traffic numbers back to your blog instead of the trickle you’ve been seeing from all those other blogs.

-When you're learning website optimization, you need to understand that the very first step is to create a website.
-If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a blog for as little as $3.49 per month (this low price is guaranteed only through my link).
+When you're learning how to optimize your website, you need to understand that the very first step is to create a website.
+If you're interested in starting your own blog, I have written a step-by-step guide that will show you how to start a successful blog for as little as $3.49 per month (this low price is guaranteed only through my link).
 You will also receive your own domain name for free ($15 value) by clicking on this link and purchasing at least 12 months of hosting with BlueHost.
-Keep in mind that if you're learning how to optimize your website, the first thing you need is your own self-hosted website.
+Keep in mind that if you're learning how to optimize website for search engines, the first thing you need is your own self-hosted website.
 It will help you look more professional in front of your visitors, clients, companies, and everyone else, including search engines.